lucaros1190/EntoSim/docs/entosim_tutorial.md

 ***************************************

 ### How to use Simulator
 'Simulator' provides the numerical solutions of four models to simulate insect pest life stages.
-The mathematical details are widely described in the publications reported at the beginning of this readme file, hence only operating instruction about EntoSim will be reported here.
 Notice that Simulator subtends that you have already estimated your development rate function parameters with Fittasso, or at least the parameter of the develoment rate function which you are going to use as input into the models.

-** Manetsch's Distributed Delay Model in the R(t) and Q(t) variables **
+##### Manetsch's Distributed Delay Model in the R(t) and Q(t) variables

 The Manetsch's Distributed Delay Model in the R(t) and Q(t) variables are the first two options of 'Simulatore'.
 Before to begin, insert into the input/DailyTemperatures.txt file the daily average temperatures that you have measured in the insect's living environment (with a datalogger or a meteo station for example).
 As well as 'Fittasso', the values have to be reported in columns separated by a tab space and without any header.
 The first column represents the day (as integer numbers: 1, 2, etc), while the second the daily average temperature values.
 Your file will look like: